The Truth About

 pH stands for the ‘power or potential’ of hydrogen.
 It is a dimensionless figure that represents the theoretical ratio of free H+ (hydrogen cations) and thus OH- (hydroxide anions).
 More H+ we have an acid and more OH- we have a base.
 The scale runs 0 to 14 and a pH of 7 is considered neutral, under 7 acid, and over 7 a base.
 Anything over 7 is also called alkaline. pH is a logarithmic scale.
 Each point higher or lower is 10 times more acidic or alkaline than the previous point.

 Pure water is the basis of the pH scale and has a neutral pH of 7.
 Are you wondering why pure water, H2O, has any H+ or OH- at all, if it is indeed pure water?
 The answer to this question is a chemical phenomenon known as dissociation.
 Even in pure water some H2O molecules are always dissociating or breaking up into H+ and OH- ions.
 Generally they are also recombining into H2O at about the same rate.
-I call this the Dissociation Dance.
+We call this the Dissociation Dance.

 It is important to note that the context of this article is drinking water only.
 Healthful, natural drinking water includes the water itself and any minerals it contains.
 It should be void of any toxins or poisons.
 It would overly confuse matters to include in this discussion all the various compounds we could add to water and how they affect pH.